Rupert Watson, 3rd Baron Manton: Marriage and children

 In 1951 he married Mary Elizabeth Hallinan (born 1925) (known as "Mimi"), elder daughter of Major Thomas Francis Dennehy Hallinan (d.1959) of Ashbourne House, Glounthaune, County Cork, Ireland (of the T. Hallinan & Sons flour milling family which had mills at Glandalane, Fermoy; Avoncore, Midleton, etc) and aunt of John Magnier the Irish billionaire business magnate and leading thoroughbred stud owner, son of her twin sister Evelyn Hallinan (Evie Stockwell).
 By coincidence Magnier's racing partner, Robert Sangster, was based at the famous training establishment at Manton, Wiltshire, which he purchased in 1985, formerly owned by Rupert's grandfather the 1st Baron Manton, and from which he took his title.
-By his wife he had two sons and a daughter who were triplets and two elder daughters.
+By his wife he had two sons and a daughter who were triplets and two older daughters.
+His daughter Fiona is the mother of the political activist and convicted felon George Cottrell.

 Death and succession

 On his death on 8 August 2003 the title passed to Miles Watson, 4th Baron Manton, his eldest son.
-Miles was formerly a successful amateur jockey and was an officer in the Life Guards.
+Miles had been a successful amateur jockey and was an officer in the Life Guards.